Update Location

 While daddy long legs are arachnids and have 8 legs, they're not true spiders (Order Araneae).
 Instead of fangs, daddy long legs have claws around their mouths (called chelicerae) for grasping prey.
 They have a single pair of eyes and a fused, rounded body while true spiders have 6-8 eyes and 2 distinct body parts.
 Unlike most true spiders, daddy long legs cannot produce silk and weave webs; instead, they ambush their prey like wolf spiders.

 Although a harmless annoyance, daddy long legs will lurk around your home and garden in the spring and summer.
 Daddy long legs often hang out around water sources.
-They like dark, damp places which is why you’ll sometimes find them in your basement, garage, or crawl space.
+They like dark, damp places which is why you’ll sometimes find them in your basement, garage or crawl space.
 Female daddy long legs lay eggs in moist soil in the fall, and the eggs hatch in the spring.
 In northern parts of the U.S., they live for one year, but in the southeast when the winters are mild, they have been known to live for 2 years.

 While daddy long legs are beneficial in the garden, it can be annoying (or even creepy) when you encounter them in your house.
-To keep daddy long legs out of your home, trim plants away from your house and clean up the wood, trash and other debris around the perimeter of your house.
-Seal cracks and crevices around your foundation, windows, and doors, and repair broken screens so they have no way of entering your home.
+To keep harvestmen out of your home, trim plants away from your house and clean up the wood, trash and other debris around the perimeter of your house.
+Seal cracks and crevices around your foundation, windows and doors, and repair broken screens so they have no way of entering your home.
 Use Ortho® Home Defense® Insect Killer for Indoor & Perimeter2 around your window and door casings and along baseboards to help create a perimeter barrier to help keep them out.